madskristensen/MarkdownEditor/README.md

 for the alt text.

 ### Outlining
-Any fenced code and HTML blocks can be collapsed, so that tihs:
+Any fenced code and HTML blocks can be collapsed, so that this:

 ![Outlining Expanded](art/outlining-expanded.png)